enthought/mayavi/docs/source/mayavi/auto/example_canyon_decimation.rst

 The initial grid is displayed in white, and the optimized grid is displayed in black, with the surface it creates.
-The initial grid can be seen disappearing as it goes under the surface of the approximated grid: although the decimated mesh follows closely the orginal, it is not exactly the same.
+The initial grid can be seen disappearing as it goes under the surface of the approximated grid: although the decimated mesh follows closely the original, it is not exactly the same.

 One can see that the reduction in number of polygons is huge: the white